jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 public override void Set(object context, IDictionary variables, object newValue)
 ```

-The retrieval of the Name property in the previous example using the Expression class is shown below
+The retrieval of the Name property in the previous example using the Expression class is shown below:

 ``` csharp
 IExpression exp = Expression.Parse("Name");